lauramirandap/bees-breweries-ingestions/README.md

 ---

-## ▶️ Como Rodar o Projeto Localmente
+## ▶️ How to Run the Project Locally

-### 📦 Pré-requisitos
+### 📦 Prerequisites
-Antes de rodar o projeto, certifique-se de ter os seguintes itens instalados:
+Before running the project, make sure you have the following installed:

 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/)